Knox-Development/car-spawn-logs/README.md

 ## HOW TO INSTALL

 1. Drag the files to your fivem server's files.
-2. Go to Server.cfg and do "ensure [Car-spawn-Logs]
+2. Go to Server.cfg and do "ensure [Car-spawn-Logs]"
 3. Restart your server and join up!

 ## Discord